 Custom Built Parrilla *Updated Again*

-By Asado Argentina on Oct 22, 2009 in Featured, Your Asados
+By Asado Argentina in Featured, Your Asados

 Ken Barger, a nice gentleman in Panama, emailed me a while back with some questions about building a parrilla-smoker hybrid.
 Since I had never built a parrilla before, I could only offer a few tips and suggestions from what I have learned over the years in addition to some of the specs from my parrilla.
 Well, Ken has finally finished his parrilla and, wow, did he do an excellent job at that!
 As you can see in the photos after the jump, in addition to cooking by means of a typical brick-concrete parrilla design, he can attach a rotisserie bar or a removable smoking box when needed.